Kepler homer, Dobnak pitching lead Twins over Indians 4-1

 St. Louis had two players test positive on Friday after playing two games in Minnesota earlier in the week.
 The teams went through rapid testing and the visiting clubhouse underwent another round of cleaning before the determination was made at 3:30 p.m.
 Central to keep Friday’s game as scheduled.

+“Our guys took a difficult situation,” Twins manager Rocco Baldelli said.
+“They were able to focus.
+They were able to lock in and it makes what happened today out on the field even more impressive.
+To watch a group able to go out there and play baseball when there are definitely some other things on their mind, the group doesn’t surprise me anymore.”

 Mike Clevinger (0-1) allowed four runs in four innings for Cleveland, which ended its streak of seven straight starts by pitchers throwing at least six innings with two runs or fewer.

+“I just kept it in my head that we were going to play,” Clevinger said of preparing for his start.
+“I never let that creep up.
+We’re playing until they officially kill it.
+It’s kind of the same mindset you keep in a rain delay.”

 Clevinger gave up six hits and walked five.
+He threw just 47 of his 88 pitches for strikes.

 Kepler, who led off the season with a home run against the Chicago White Sox, started a three-run first inning with his third homer of the year.
 Eddie Rosario added a pair of hits, including a two-run double in the first.
 The Twins have scored 12 runs in the first inning in their seven games this season.